| Hi, I am Alexi and I was born at 1:00 am on June 30th 2002(just happened to be my grandparents 51st anniversary). I was

 but I didn't want to fall so I was going to be perfect when I did it for real.
 I literally never feel on my butt....I

+was that good.
 At 15 months, Mom and I flew to Montreal to see the world renowned Dr. Fassier at Shriner's Hospital.
 This is the

 man that actually designed a rod and surgical technique specifically for OI kids.
 He was impressed with how I